 From local competitions in Switzerland to the next Olympic Games in Tokyo, from one’s living room to crowded stadiums, from casual players to professional players under sponsorship contracts, we are witnessing a true revolution that is as much sporting as it is digital, cultural and societal.

-This online panel was organized by the Academy of Journalism and Media (AJM) of the University of Neuchâtel and Radio Télévision Suisse (RTS), with support from the IMI, and brought together approximately 35 people who were able to interact with the speakers.
+This online panel was organized by the Academy of Journalism and Media (AJM) of the University of Neuchâtel and Radio Télévision Suisse (RTS), with support from IMI, and brought together approximately 35 people who had the opportunity to interact with the panelists.

 Watch on YouTube